Local integrals of motion detection of localization-protected topological order: Ising chains via Jordan-Wigner transformations

 with $\tilde Z = \prod_{j=1}^N \tilde \sigma_j^z = -Z$ and $\tilde \sigma_j^\alpha$ likewise Pauli operators, but now acting on links.
 The two sets of Pauli operators are related via the transformation

 and inverse transformation

+(An actual Kramers-Wannier transformation, where the $-\sigma_1^y$ in Eq.~\eqref{eq:inv1} are replaced by $\sigma_1^z$ and the second line in Eq.~\eqref{eq:inv2} by $\sigma_N^x$, changes only the last two terms of Eq.~\eqref{eq:Ham_fid}, which become local boundary terms.)
 In each symmetry sector of $\tilde Z$ (even / odd parity) Eq.~\eqref{eq:Ham_fid} is a generalization of the quantum Ising model with next-nearest neighbor coupling considered in Ref.~\onlinecite{kjall2014many} (after an on-site unitary transformation sending $\sigma_i^x \leftrightarrow \sigma_i^z$).
 There, the authors likewise found two distinct MBL phases as evidenced by spin-glass order.
 We note that for $\mu_j = 0$ $\forall \ j = 1,\ldots, N$ the Hamiltonian in Eq.~\eqref{eq:Ham_fid} decouples \textit{in each parity sector} into two non-interacting chains, cf. the structure of Eq.~\eqref{eq:Ham_org} for $\sigma_V = 0$~\cite{Miao2017,McGinley2017}.
 Hence, there is a phase transition point at $(\sigma_V,\sigma_\mu) = (1,0)$.

 The bases $\{\sigma_j^\alpha\}$ and $\{\tilde \sigma_j^\alpha\}$ are related via a deep quantum circuit, namely the one made up of a ``staircase'' of unitaries acting on nearest neighbors.
 In the fermionic picture these unitaries permute the Majorana fermions as $(\gamma_1, \gamma_2, \gamma_3, \gamma_4) \rightarrow (\gamma_2,\gamma_3,\gamma_1,\gamma_4)$, see Fig.~\ref{fig:permutation}.